 “Well, we’re going to need some premium increases, and larger retentions,” the underwriter said.

 Leaving the renewal meeting, Linda felt sick to her stomach.

 The only carrier that would talk to them wanted to triple the self-insured retention on the account and wanted a 40 percent premium increase.

 There were two images Linda could not get out of her mind.
 The enraged, demented face of Bill Hayes forcing open that conference door, and the amount of money she and Vince Liriano had just agreed to as a self-insured retention.

 The day Linda took over the reins of her father’s company seven years ago was the proudest day of her life.
 Now, a job doing traffic engineering studies in any other town but this one looked like a dream job.

 Risk & Insurance partnered with XL Group to produce this scenario.
 Below are XL Group’s recommendations on how to prevent the losses presented in the scenario.
-This perspective is not an editorial opinion of Risk & Insurance.
+These lessons learned are not the editorial opinion of Risk & Insurance.